How to Protect Your Dog from Freezing Winter Weather?

-So, how can you protect your dog from the winter weather?
+Winter can be harsh not just for you, but also to your cute, little Dachshund.
+When winter comes, how can you protect your dog from freezing?
 Thankfully, you don’t have to look far and wide for the answers.
 Here are some quick tips!

 1. Stay Inside

-Staying indoors is the best way to keep your dog from the freezing winter weather.
+Staying indoors is the best way to keep your Dachshund from the freezing winter weather.
 If you are comfortable with the temperature within your home, it is more likely that your dog is comfortable too.
-Stay in the house and be warmth.
+If not, then you need to take extra precautions for your Doxie.

 Dog clothing is available from pet shops.
 You can even make them if you know how to knit or crochet.
-Dressing them in clothes and boots will keep their body heat warm.
+Dressing them in clothes and boots will keep their bodies warm.

 3. Be Aware of Their Feet